-The Study Groups are developing international collaborative research in the field of Movement Disorders whenever this is meaningful.
-The duration of the Study Group is unlimited in time but there will be an annual report on the progress and next steps of the Study Group.
+Study Groups develop international collaborative research in the field of Movement Disorders whenever this is meaningful.
+The duration of the Study Group is unlimited in time; however, there will be an annual report requested on the progress and next steps of the Study Group.

 If there are collaborations in an area where clinical studies for etiology, diagnosis and/or treatment or collaborative basic science research is needed, members of the Society can apply for the status of an MDS Study Group for specific research questions.

-Study Groups and their chairpersons are appointed by the Officers and the president.
-Members of Study Groups are appointed by the chairpersons and the president.
+Study Groups and their chairpersons are appointed by the MDS Officers and the President.
+Members of Study Groups are appointed by the chairpersons and the President.
 New members are continuously included or retired when necessary.

 Benefits for Study Groups